-- Pink chlorine sanitizer powder: Equipment cleaned in chlorine based sanitizers need to be to rinsed well prior to use.
-Chlorine doesn’t taste good, and it will kill the wine yeasts.
-Officially, it’s risky to use tap water for rinsing… but I have never had an issue with contamination from my tap.
-If you use well water you probably want to buy water for rinsing.
+- Pink chlorine sanitizer powder: Equipment cleaned in chlorine-based sanitizers need to be rinsed well prior to use.
+Chlorine doesn’t taste good, and it will kill the wine yeast.
+Officially, it’s risky to use tap water for rinsing… but I have never had an issue with contamination from my city’s tap water.
+If you use well water you probably want to buy bottled water for rinsing.

-- Star San: This is a food grade phosphoric acid that is odorless and flavourless.
+- Star San: This is a food-grade phosphoric acid that is odorless and flavorless.
 When diluted for sanitizing, it doesn’t need to be rinsed off.
 However, you should wear gloves because the acid (pH of 3 or lower) is harsh on your skin.
-Also, don’t leave your metal and plastic implements soaking in Star San, because they will be harmed by a long exposure to the acid.
+Also, don’t leave your metal and plastic implements soaking in Star San, because they will be harmed by long exposure to the acid.

-- Potassium Bisulfite: Potassium bisulfite can actually be used at several stages throughout the wine making process.
-It can be used to pre-treat the fruit and prevent contamination from molds and bacteria on the fruit.
+- Potassium Bisulfite: Potassium bisulfite can actually be used at several stages throughout the wine-making process.
+It can be used to pretreat the fruit and prevent contamination from molds and bacteria on the fruit.
 It can be added during bottling as a preservative.
+(I have never personally done this as I’m sensitive to sulfites).
 Most importantly, it can be used as a no-rinse sanitizer.
 The only trick is that potassium bisulfite expires after one year on the shelf.
 So don’t buy it in bulk.